nus-cs2030/1718-s2/docs/lec2.md

 }
 ```

-This mechanism for a class to inherit the properties and behavior from a parent is called _Inheritance_, and is the forth and final basic OO principles we cover[^5].
+This mechanism for a class to inherit the properties and behavior from a parent is called _Inheritance_, and is the fourth and final basic OO principles we cover[^5].

 [^5]: The other three is encapsulation, abstraction, and polymorphism.

 With inheritance, we do not have to repeat the declaration of fields `fillColor`, `borderColor`, `borderThickness` and the associated methods in them.
 This software engineering principle is also known as the DRY principle -- "_don't repeat yourself_" principle.
-We are going to see DRY again and again in future lectures.
+We are going to see DRY very frequently in future lectures.

 We also call the `PaintedShape` the superclass (or base class) of `PaintedCircle` and `PaintedSquare`, and call `PaintedCircle` and `PaintedSquare` the subclass (or derived class)[^6] of `PaintedShape`.